HPLC detector types: Principle in their working

 HPLC Electrochemical detector

-This detector is specially suitable to estimate oxidisable & reducible compounds.
+This detector is especially suitable to estimate oxidizable & reducible compounds.

-The system has electrodes like working electrode where oxidation or reduction takes place and reference electrode which acts to subtract conductivity of mobile phase to that of sample.
+The system has electrodes like a working electrode where oxidation or reduction takes place and reference electrode which acts to subtract conductivity of the mobile phase to that of a sample.

-This electrode is suitable for compounds which can't be assayed by UV detector especially due to their similarities in light absorption properties ex: monoamines.
+This electrode is suitable for compounds that can't be assayed by UV detector especially due to their similarities in light absorption properties ex: monoamines.

 This electrochemical detector produces severe noise or fluctuations in peaks.
 So it is tedious to work with when compared to other detectors.